owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

     resolution = 10 :.
 10
 ```

-There's a lot going on in this code, and it's using a few helper
+This chunk of test code is pretty busy, and it's using a few helper
 functions that I'm not going to bore you with.
 At a high level, this
 test: